villariasa/villariasa/README.md

 ## Currently Building

-- **CaterSync-AI** — a multi-tenant, AI-assisted catering management platform (Svelte + JavaScript, with a Python/PLpgSQL data layer)
-- **Catering-Electron** — a desktop client for catering operations, built with Electron, Python, and Svelte
 - **jayraldinescateringsystem** — a Python-based catering operations system with a PostgreSQL backend and JS-driven UI
 - **inventory-testing** — an inventory management interface built with Svelte + TypeScript